 Q: How do we maintain confidentiality?

-A: During the voluntary period of the 2017-2018 school year, all drug testing results will be sent directly to the parents who choose to have their child tested.
-Confidentiality measures are still being developed for the mandatory drug testing program to begin in the fall of 2018.
+A: During the voluntary period of the 2017-2018 school year, all drug testing results will be sent directly to the parents who choose to have their child tested which will be managed by Secure Test Results.

 Q: Where do the records go?